 9. Sailing Instructions

-It is the intention to have the Sailing Instructions available on the event web site from Sunday 11th August.
+It is the intention to have the Sailing Instructions available on the event web site from Monday 10th August 2026.
 Printed copies will be provided to all boats on registration at the Regatta Office.

 10. Scoring System